pixelotes/scarf/README.md

 # 🧣 Scarf: Your Personal Meta-Indexer

-Scarf is a versatile, self-hosted meta-indexer that acts as a bridge between your favorite media automation tools (like Sonarr, Radarr, Lidarr) and various public torrent trackers.
+Scarf is a versatile, self-hosted meta-indexer that acts as a bridge between your favorite media automation tools (like Sonarr, Radarr, Lidarr) and various public and private torrent trackers.
 It provides a clean, unified Torznab API, allowing you to search across multiple sites simultaneously.

 ## ✨ Features